rlugojr/calibre-serve/readme.md

 Opens the Calibre library as read-only; this is a module for *reading* the library only, the purpose being to serve a or several libraries from a directory that is synced with a local copy of Calibre.

+Has an integrated epub reader thanks to [epub.js](https://github.com/futurepress/epub.js/)

 ## Stand-Alone Usage:

 If you want to use it as a stand-alone server: